-Good, bad or otherwise, researching MACHUPO side-tracked me into what is now 800 pages of non-fiction, soon to be a 1,200 page completed trilogy.
+Researching MACHUPO side-tracked me into what is now 800 unpublishable pages of completed non-fiction.
 Immaterial, but have also researched and started three or four novels (hasn't everybody?), one called Spin Dry, involving demonology.
 Researched this for over a year, got about two thirds of the way through writing it - the good guys were gonna win; had crystal perfume bottles exploding in the bathroom, was attacked by flies, thousands of 'em, was seeing weird visions (imagined I was anyway) and concluded; ENOUGH ALREADY - wife and two kids - don't need this.
-Nothing remains of these clever, visionary novels.
+Nothing remains of these visionary novels.
 No going back.

-Married to beautiful wife since 1975; one daughter, one son, one dog just crossed over, 3 cats and one imaginary friend, maybe two imaginary friends, but not sure if the second is friendly as she's a smart ass and carries grudges.
+Married to beautiful wife since 1975; one daughter, one son, four dogs and six kitties crossed over, 3 living cats and one imaginary friend, maybe two imaginary friends, but not sure if the second is friendly as she's a smart ass and carries grudges.

 Hatched out and grew up in central Wisconsin (Stevens Point); lived in the Madison, WI area for five years ; then moved to sunny Phoenix, AZ in 1985 (shorter bus-ride to L.A.).
 Now living near the very pleasant cotton patch in Coolidge, Arizona; still a short bus ride to L.A.

-Libertarian political blogger since 2009 who doesn't care much for integrity challenged political parties. () Haven't been blogging much lately - too distracting - writing screen plays and non-fiction instead.
+Libertarian political blogger since 2009 who doesn't care much for integrity challenged political parties. ( - now defunct; ) Haven't been blogging much lately - too distracting - writing screen plays and fiction instead.

 P.S.
-Don't let 1600 Watch scare you; I have a liberal friend or two who will admit to knowing me, I think; mostly musicians, whom I guess are politely scandalized or at least confused by my Libertarian views.
+Don't let my The Kolinski Chronicle blog scare you; I have a liberal friend or two who will admit to knowing me, I think; mostly musicians, whom I guess are politely scandalized or at least confused by my Libertarian views.
 I believe freedom ain't free, Monopoly Fascism ain't capitalism, ain't nice neither and collectivism ain't no kind of freedom at all.
-Individual freedom is the only thing, other than family, friends, love, generosity, dogs, cats, birds, integrity, good whiskey, good cigars, roasted black Cavendish pipe tobacco, good food, good stories, mountains, thunderstorms, windy days and ocean views I really give a crap about.
+Individual freedom is the only thing, other than family, friends, love, generosity, dogs, cats, birds, integrity, good whiskey, good cigars, roasted black Cavendish pipe tobacco, good food, good stories, mountains, rivers, thunderstorms, windy days and ocean views I really give a crap about.